CtrlK

 Actionability

-Despite listing 9 steps, the instructions are entirely abstract descriptions with no executable code, no concrete commands, and no copy-paste ready examples.
+Despite listing 9 steps, the instructions are entirely descriptive with no executable code, no concrete commands, and no copy-paste-ready examples.
 Every step says what to do conceptually but never shows how with actual code.
-The real implementation is deferred to a reference file.
+The examples section also only describes scenarios in prose without any implementation.

 1 / 3